 The flashes of colored light you see when you rub your eyes are called “phosphenes.”

 At birth, a baby panda is smaller than a mouse.

 Iceland does not have a railway system.

-Forrest Fenn, an art dealer, and author hid a treasure chest in the Rocky Mountains worth over 1 million dollars.
-It still has not been found.
+Forrest Fenn, an art dealer and author hid a treasure chest in the Rocky Mountains worth over 1 million dollars.
+It was found approximately a decade later, in 2020.